-The NNPA Historic Buildings Advisor has provided a response on the application stating that the proposed change of use and retrospective installation of the post and rail fence, oil tank and screening are acceptable in principle and do not cause harm to the heritage assets.
+The NNPA Historic Buildings Advisor has provided a response on the application stating that the retrospective installation of the post and rail fence is acceptable in principle and does not cause harm to the heritage assets.
 The Historic Buildings Advisor has additionally noted that the fence has been attached to the building itself (albeit to a later extension) and has therefore recommended the inclusion of a condition requiring the making good of the brickwork should the fence be removed in the future.
 Such a condition is considered to be acceptable in the interests of the amenity and historic interest of the building and would therefore be included as part of any planning approval.